freshleafmedia/multi-list-control/README.md

 new MultiListControl(el, {
   strings: {
     searchPlaceholder: 'Search...',
-    maxSelectedError: 'You cannot select more than # items' }
+    maxSelectedError: 'You cannot select more than # items',
+    noneSelected: 'No items selected'
+  }
 });
 ```